R3Conclave/conclave-samples/hello-world-python/README.md

 3. Simulation Mode
 4. Mock Mode

+In order to run the sample in simulation mode take a look at the steps [here](https://docs.conclave.net/running-hello-world.html#build-the-enclave-in-other-modes).

 For this sample we will run our sample in mock mode.

 You can read more about modes [here](https://docs.conclave.net/enclave-modes.html).

 # Configurations to be added to a hello world conclave sample